-The UK government has recently committed to the elimination of HIV transmission in the UK by 2030 [2].
-To achieve this, individuals living with undiagnosed HIV infection will need to be identified, offered testing and commenced on antiretroviral therapy (ART), thereby eliminating the risk of further onward transmission.
-Those identified as being at ongoing risk of infection, will require combination prevention, including PrEP, to significantly reduce their risk of becoming HIV positive.
-HIV treatment guidelines universally acknowledge the benefits of immediate antiretroviral treatment, regardless of CD4 cell count, for an individual's health.
+The UK government has recently committed to the elimination of HIV transmission by 2030 [2].
+To achieve this, individuals living with undiagnosed HIV infection will need to be identified through testing and commenced on ART, thereby eliminating the risk of further onward transmission.
+Those identified as being at ongoing risk of infection will require combination prevention (including condoms, frequent sexually transmitted infection [STI] and HIV testing, behavioural interventions and PrEP) to significantly reduce their risk of acquiring HIV infection.

+HIV treatment guidelines universally acknowledge the benefits of immediate ART, regardless of CD4 cell count, for an individual's health.
 Individuals who are diagnosed promptly can expect a near-normal life expectancy.
+Furthermore, with an undetectable viral load on ART, people living with HIV do not transmit the virus to their sexual partners.
+This is referred to as treatment as prevention (TasP) and underpins the public health message: U=U (undetectable = untransmittable).

-Implementation of the above approaches has resulted in dramatic falls in the number of new HIV diagnoses for almost all groups in the UK.
-HIV testing is the gateway both for accessing effective treatment and for combination prevention but improvements are required to ensure all individuals can benefit equally.
+Implementation of these approaches has resulted in significant reductions in the number of new HIV diagnoses for almost all groups in the UK.
+HIV testing is the gateway both for accessing effective treatment and for combination prevention, but improvements are required to ensure that all individuals can benefit equally.

-Of note, the term 'HIV' refers to HIV-1 throughout these guidelines, unless HIV-2 is specified.
+The term 'HIV' refers to HIV-1 throughout these guidelines, unless HIV-2 is specified.